ui5-community/ui5-ecosystem-showcase/packages/ui5-task-zipper/README.md

 ## License

-This work is [dual-licensed](../../LICENSE) under Apache 2.0 and the Derived Beer-ware License.
-The official license will be Apache 2.0 but finally you can choose between one of them if you use this work.
+This work is licensed under [Apache 2.0](../../LICENSE).

-When you like this stuff, buy [@vobu](https://twitter.com/vobu) or [@IObert_](https://twitter.com/IObert_) a beer or buy [@pmuessig](https://twitter.com/pmuessig) a coke when you see them. diff --git a/packages/ui5-task-zipper/readme.md b/packages/ui5-task-zipper/readme.md
+Built with care (and a lot of caffeine).
+If this helped you build, test, or ship, the next coffee — or drink — is on you when you bump into a contributor.